Reviews by category

 Hidden Object game play also uses different colours to indicate when an additional action will be required before certain items in the required list can be selected.
 An item coloured white can be found straight away but those coloured yellow will require an additional task.
 One of the items found will be your reward for completing a Hidden Object list.

 Mini game puzzles do not appear as frequent as Hidden Object sessions.
 When puzzles do appear you could be asked to create a potion, paint a heart in different colours, arrange symbols in order, travel along all parts of a path or sort tiles into their correct columns.
 A Skip option does become available after a short delay if a puzzle proves too difficult.

 While displaying some impressive scenes and eye-catching special effects, I never felt the story line was strong enough to draw me in.
 This was a game that I found easy to put to one side and get on with other tasks.
-I have seen this game listed on eBay priced at £1.59.
+I have seen Nightmare Realm, The Collector's Edition listed on Amazon priced at £9.99.
 The game requires a 1.0 GHz processor with 512MB of RAM and 1256MB of hard disk space running Windows XP and later.